Antanas Milukas: Biography

 Milukas was born in Šeštokai, Suwałki Governorate, Congress Poland.
-After graduating from a primary school in Rudamina and the Gymnasium in Marijampolė, he enrolled into the Sejny Priest Seminary in 1899.
+After graduating from a primary school in Rudamina and the Gymnasium in Marijampolė, he enrolled at the Sejny Priest Seminary in 1899.
 At the seminary, he was an active participant in the Lithuanian National Revival.
 He organized a handwritten Lithuanian-language weekly newsletter, initially known as Knapt.
 It grew from 8 pages to 24 pages and changed titles to Visko po biskį (A Little About Everything) and Viltis (Hope).
 He contributed articles to the banned Lithuanian press, including Varpas and Ūkininkas, and was involved in its smuggling and distribution.
 In 1891, he was expelled from the seminary when prohibited publications were found in his dormitory.
 He was also searched by the police in connection with the Sietynas case.

 To avoid the police, he fled to Tilsit in East Prussia (present-day Sovetsk, Kaliningrad Oblast) where for a few months he helped to edit and publish Varpas.
 With financial assistance from priest Aleksandras Burba, Milukas arrived to Plymouth, Pennsylvania, where he took over the editorial duties of Vienybė Lietuvninkų.
-After a year, in 1893, he enrolled in the St. Charles Borromeo Seminary to finish his studies.
-Upon graduation, he was ordained as a priest on 30 May 1896 by Archbishop Patrick John Ryan.
+After a year, in 1893, he enrolled at the St. Charles Borromeo Seminary to finish his studies.
+Upon graduation, he was ordained a priest on 30 May 1896 by Archbishop Patrick John Ryan.
 He was assigned to the Lithuanian parish of St. George in Shenandoah, Pennsylvania.
 In 1901–1902, he studied canon law at the University of Fribourg in Switzerland.
-There he met Julija Pranaitytė and invited her to United States starting their life-long collaboration on Lithuanian publications.
-In Fribourg, he also learned about the Sisters of Saint Paul, a women's congregation that worked on publishing and distributing Catholic press, and brought the idea to United States and prompted Maria Kaupas to establish the Sisters of Saint Casimir in 1907.
+There he met Julija Pranaitytė and invited her to the United States starting their life-long collaboration on Lithuanian publications.
+In Fribourg, he also learned about the Sisters of Saint Paul, a women's congregation that worked on publishing and distributing Catholic press, and brought the idea to the United States and prompted Maria Kaupas to establish the Sisters of Saint Casimir in 1907.

-Upon his return to United States, he was appointed to a Lithuanian parish in Brooklyn, New York.
+Upon his return to the United States, he was appointed to a Lithuanian parish in Brooklyn, New York.
 He worked at the Church of St. Mary of the Angels, a former Methodist church located at the end of the Williamsburg Bridge.
 In 1907, he organized the Lithuanian parish in Girardville and Gilberton, Pennsylvania.
-He was parson of Lithuanian parishes in Philadelphia at the Church of St. George (1909–1914) and in Maspeth, Queens at the Transfiguration Roman Catholic Church (1914–1933).
+He was the parson of Lithuanian parishes in Philadelphia at the Church of St. George (1909–1914) and in Maspeth, Queens at the Transfiguration Roman Catholic Church (1914–1933).
 The Maspeth church burned down twice, in 1919 and 1925.
 First, Milukas rebuilt the church, but the second time he moved it to the former St. Stanislaus Kostka Roman Catholic Church.
 In 1931, the Lithuanian government awarded Milukas the Order of Vytautas the Great (3rd class) in recognition of his dedication to Lithuanian causes and on the occasion of the 40th anniversary of his public work and his 60th birthday.
 He later was a chaplain at the St. Catherine's Hospital in Brooklyn and at the St. Francis Sanatorium for Cardiac Children in Roslyn, New York.
 He died in Brooklyn on 19 March 1943.